alttester/AltTester-Unity-SDK/docs/pages/tester-with-appium.md

 When it comes to mobile automation testing, there are many different choices for a test tool.
 One popular option is [Appium](http://appium.io), an open source project which enables running automated tests on both **Android** and **iOS** devices.

-No registration is needed and you can either download the latest version of then standalone app [here](https://github.com/appium/appium-desktop/releases/), or you can install the cli version by running:
+No registration is needed and you can either download the latest version of the standalone app [here](https://github.com/appium/appium-desktop/releases/), or you can install the cli version by running:

 ```
 > brew install node      # get node.js